-- developing VET Sectoral Curricula; - enhancing and developing opportunities for work-based placements of VET students in enterprises by supporting apprentice, practical lessons in companies and in schools (incentives for businesses, teachers and students, campaigns, equipping, ensuring work placements, work shadowing); - supporting further establishment of comprehensive VET QA system including system level QA indicators which will roughly follow EQAVET indicators and to implement the new system interventions are planned in the area of capacity building for QA development and implementation at a system level (developing models, data collecting and analyses, data use, improvement of model of external assessment of schools including external pedagogical monitoring and inspections, etc.) capacity building for QA development and implementation at system level); - strengthening capacities of VET schools for implementation of QA approaches by supporting development of tools and methods for self-assessment.
+- developing VET Sectoral Curricula; - enhancing and developing opportunities for work-based placements of VET students in enterprises by supporting apprentice, practical lessons in companies and in schools (incentives for businesses, teachers and students, campaigns, equipping, ensuring work placements, work shadowing); - supporting further establishment of comprehensive VET QA system including system level QA indicators which will roughly follow EQAVET indicators and to implement the new system interventions are planned in the area of capacity building for QA development and implementation at a system level (developing models, data collecting and analyses, data use, improvement of model of external assessment of schools including external pedagogical monitoring and inspections, etc.) capacity building for QA development and implementation at system level; - strengthening capacities of VET schools for implementation of QA approaches by supporting development of tools and methods for self-assessment.

-Table 4: Common result indicators for which a target value has been set and programme-specific result indicators corresponding to the specific objective (by investment priority and category of region) (for the ESF)
+Table 4: Common result indicators for which a target value has been set and programme-specific result indicators corresponding to the specific objective (by investment priority and category of region) (for ESF and the ESF REACT-EU)

-Investment priority: 10iv - Improving the labour market relevance of education and training systems, facilitating the transition from education to work, and strengthening vocational education and training systems and their quality, including through mechanisms for skills anticipation, adaptation of curricula and the establishment and development of work based learning systems, including dual learning systems and apprenticeship schemes

-I D Indicator Category of Measurement unit for Common output indicator used as basis for Baseline value lue Measurement unit for Baseline aseline Tar ue Source Frequency of region indicator target setting baseline and target year (2023) of data reporting M W T M W T SR3 age of teachers and other participants in selected VET sectors provided with training as in centres of competences Less developed Number 11.00 Ratio (%) 2014 25.00 Projects,MIS Anually SR age of students who finished education in Centres of competences and are employed six after leaving Less developed Number 33.80 Ratio (%) 2014 37.00 Project, MIS At the end of the OP implementation SR3 311 11 Less developed Number 0.00 Ratio (%) 2014 10.00 Projects, MIS Anually % of VI ET schools in which newly developed sectorial curricula have been implemented based " on learni ning outcommes
+Investment priority: 10iv - Improving the labour market relevance of education and training systems, facilitating the transition from education to work, and strengthening vocational education and training systems and their quality, including through mechanisms for skills anticipation, adaptation of curricula and the establishment and development of work based learning systems, including dual learning systems and annienticeshin schemes tpp: entireesing senemes II D Indicator Category of Measurement unit for Common output indicator used as basis for Baseline value Baseline value Baseline value Baseline value lue Measurement unit for Baseline Ta Target value Source Frequency of region indicator target setting baseline and target year (2023) of of data reporting M W Т M W T SR3 309 Percentage of teachers and other participants in selected VET sectors provided with training activities in centres of competences Less developed Number 11.00 Ratio (%) 2014 25.00 Projects,MIS Anually SR3 310 Percentage of students who finished education in Centres of competences and are employed six months after leaving Less developed Number 33.80 Ratio (%) 2014 37.00 Project, MIS At the end of the OP implementation SR3 311 % of VET schools in which newly developed sectorial curricula have been implemented "based on learning outcommes" Less developed Number 0.00 Ratio (%) 2014 10.00 Projects, MIS Anually